avtools-io/itu-r-468-weighting/README.md

 pip install itu-r-468-weighting
 ```

-More infos on the [project page](https://pypi.org/project/itu-r-468-weighting/) on PyPI.
+More infos on the [project page](https://pypi.org/project/itu-r-468-weighting/) at PyPI.

 ## Example Usage